ucsf-web-services/ucsf_8_pipelines/README.md

-# ucsf_8_pipelines
+**UCSF 8 REVISITED**

+Trying to make a composer workflow based UCSF 8 multi-site environment.

-Pipelines Testing for Acquia Continuous Delivery and Pipelines
+This will use Acquia Continious Delivery and Pipelines to build out the